Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Geometrical Modeling and Bayesian Analysis

+Equation~(\ref{eq:dpsi_twist}) is the leading-order correction valid for small twist amplitudes; for $\lambda$ approaching the upper bound of $1.48$, higher-order terms may become non-negligible, but the present data do not require them (see Section~\ref{sec:discussion}).
 In the present work, we use this first-order correction as a phenomenological extension of the CRVM.
 Its role is not to provide a complete description of the magnetar magnetosphere, but to test whether the available X-ray PA data require a statistically significant departure from the dipole-dominated case.

 For both models, we also report the derived impact angle $\beta=\zeta-\chi$, which measures the minimum angular separation between the line of sight and the magnetic axis.